-→HERE IS ONE quality imperatively demanded in the neophyte who essays to make good his position on the path.
+◀HERE IS ONE quality that is imperatively demanded in the neophyte who essays to make good their position on the path.
 That quality is initiative.
 It is that quality in the character which, in itself, is almost a guarantee of success in whatever direction it is judiciously exercised.
-There is one neophyte who has it - it is a part of his natural equipment, and he will show it in everything he handles.
-There is another who has it not - it is not a part of his natural equipment, and he will have to labor assiduously for it.
-The first will quickly make the studies his own and apply them in a personal and ingenious way.
+There is one neophyte who has it.
+It is a part of their natural equipment and they will show it in everything they handle.
+There is another who does not have it.
+It is not a part of their natural equipment, and they will have to labor assiduously for it.
+The first will quickly make the studies their own and apply them in a personal and ingenious way.
 The other will find even the rudiments of the science strange and revolutionary, and every line and precept will have to be hammered into the mind and ruminated upon again and again before there is full acceptance and understanding.
-But it should mean much to him that he is on the path and started upon the conquest of difficulties which cannot be encountered elsewhere and which will ultimately have such momentous consequences for him.
-But I pass on to consider the neophyte with initiative.
+It should mean much to them that they are on the path and that they have started upon the conquest of difficulties which cannot be encountered elsewhere and which will ultimately have such momentous consequences for them.
+I will, however, pass on to consider the neophyte with initiative.

-A peculiar interest attaches to the neophyte who displays marked initiative in his occult work.
-He is not new to the path and is therefore a potential character which cannot be fully anticipated and must be allowed a certain margin of freedom.
-This does not mean that he is at liberty to override his teachers or ignore the rules of discipline.
-Nor do we expect this attitude in him, but the reverse.
+A peculiar interest attaches to the neophyte who displays marked initiative in their occult work.
+They are not new to the path and is, therefore, a potential character which cannot be fully anticipated and must be allowed a certain margin of freedom.
+This does not mean that they are at liberty to override their teachers or ignore the rules of discipline.
+Nor do we expect this attitude in them, but the reverse.

 Nevertheless, the failing often observable in this type of aspirant is an impatience for advanced work and a shortcut to it.
 A little more advancement in self-knowledge will rectify this.
-It is as necessary for him to be scrupulously exact in making sound the foundation for future work as for the veriest tyro, although he may dispute this point.
-But those who offer him their assistance know, and ripe experience is not to be discounted.
+It is as necessary for them to be scrupulously exact in making sound the foundation for future work as for the veriest tyro, although they may dispute this point, but those who offer them their assistance know that ripe experience is not to be discounted.

-In the schools of painting an implicit obedience to the rules of the art is enjoined upon the young student.
-Possessed, as he usually is, with a vivid imagination and fired by the contemplation of the works of the great masters, his mind runs far ahead of his hand.
-The fluent execution of the perfect model inclines him to overlook the painstaking novitiate during which the master in the making compelled untutored nature to follow with slavish exactness the ancient rules which his matured work reveals to the seeing eye in every line.
+In the schools of painting, an implicit obedience to the rules of art is enjoined upon the young student.
+Possessed, as they usually are, with a vivid imagination and fired by the contemplation of the works of the great Masters, their mind runs far ahead of their hand.
+The fluent execution of the perfect model inclines them to overlook the painstaking novitiate during which the Master in the making compelled untutored nature to follow with slavish exactness the ancient rules which their matured work reveals to the seeing eye in every line.
 Here is a hint for the neophyte.
-No matter what his power of instant appreciation may be of the work and service of the finished occultist, he must apply himself humbly and with deep sincerity to the rudiments of the science.
-No matter what his inborn initiative may be, it is not for him to criticize, but to obey.
-A margin of freedom is permissible to him, but not before a reasonable period of personality culture, in the occult sense, and of strict obedience to the rules of discipline has been passed.
+No matter what their power of instant appreciation may be of the work and service of the finished occultist, they must apply themselves humbly and with deep sincerity to the rudiments of the science.
+No matter what their inborn initiative may be, it is not for them to criticize, but to obey.
+A margin of freedom is permissible to them, but not before a reasonable period of personality culture, in the occult sense, and of strict obedience to the rules of discipline has been passed.